 Environmental Matters.
 The Company's operations are subject to federal, state and local laws and regulations regarding water quality, hazardous and solid waste management, air quality control and other environmental matters.
 These laws and regulations require the Company to conduct its operations in a specified manner and to obtain and comply with a wide variety of environmental registrations, licenses, permits, inspections and other approvals.
 Failure to comply with environmental requirements may expose the Company to significant fines, penalties and/or interruptions in operations.
 The Company's environmental policies and procedures are designed to achieve compliance with such laws and regulations.
 These evolving laws and regulations and claims for damages to property, employees, other persons and the environment resulting from current or past operations may result in significant expenditures and liabilities in the future.
 The Company engages in a process of updating and revising its procedures for the ongoing evaluation of its operations to identify potential environmental exposures and enhance compliance with regulatory requirements.
-The Company follows the provisions of American Institute of Certified Public Accountants Statement of Position 96-1, Environmental Remediation Liabilities, for recognition, measurement, display and disclosure of environmental remediation liabilities.

 Environmental Remediation.
 The Company is responsible for environmental remediation at certain sites on its natural gas transmission systems for contamination resulting from the past use of lubricants containing PCBs in compressed air systems; the past use of paints containing PCBs; and the prior use of wastewater collection facilities and other on-site disposal areas.
-The Company has developed and is implementing a program to remediate such contamination.
-Remediation and decontamination have been completed at each of the 35 compressor station sites where auxiliary buildings that house the air compressor equipment were impacted by the past use of lubricants containing PCBs.
-At some locations, PCBs have been identified in paint that was applied many years ago.
-A program has been implemented to remove and dispose of PCB impacted paint during painting activities.
-At one location on the Trunkline system, PCBs were discovered on the painted surfaces of equipment in a building that is outside the scope of the compressed air system program and the existing PCB impacted paint program.
-Assessments indicated PCBs at regulated levels at a number of locations.
-The assessment amount was increased in 2009 from an estimated total of \$3.2 million to \$3.7 million.
+The Company has developed and implemented a program to remediate such contamination.
+The primary remaining remediation activity on the Panhandle systems is associated with past use of paints containing PCBs or PCB impacts to equipment surfaces and to a building at one location.